-The Rivista Italiana di Filosofia Politica website holds the following personal data:
+With regard to the registration of an account and its subsequent use, the Rivista Italiana di Filosofia Politica website processes the following personal data:

-- information about the person’s academic affiliation, academic interests and expertise (plus the person’s ORCID number if the author decides to link their ORCID profile to their account);
+- information about your academic affiliation, academic interests and expertise (plus the author’s ORCID number if the authors choose to link their ORCID profile to their account);

 - information about funding for research outputs where this is relevant to open access rights;

 - and information about previous submissions and the reviews and results of those submissions, including reviews submitted on papers under consideration.

 What is the legal basis for processing your personal data?

 Our lawful basis for processing your general personal data under article 6 of GDPR is the data subject’s consent, which is given when a person creates a JAP ScholarOne account.
 The Open Journal System site specifies:

 ‘In using Open Journal System, you consent to your data being stored in a journal-specific author and reviewer contact database, which may be accessed by appropriate Firenze University Press solely for the purpose of the processing and publication of manuscripts.’